Sheffield weather forecast: Sunny spells but this is when cloud could spoil plans later

 What will the weather be like this morning in Sheffield?

-This morning will be mostly bright, with bursts of pure sunshine.
-The temperature will climb during the morning, reaching 11C by 12pm.
+This morning will see a mixture of sunshine and cloud throughout the morning.
+The temperature will climb during the morning, reaching 12C by 12pm.

+The Met Office said: “Mist and fog soon clearing to leave a dry day with sunny spells.”

 What will the weather be like this afternoon in Sheffield?

-This afternoon will then be overcast throughout.
-The temperature will climb to its peak of 14C by 5pm.
+Early afternoon will then see mostly bright sunshine, turning cloudy between 3pm and 4pm.
+The temperature will climb to its peak of 17C by 3pm and remain so throughout the rest of the afternoon.

 What will the weather be like this evening and tonight in Sheffield?

-Early evening will then see some small sunny spells, before remaining clear and dry for the rest of the evening.
-The temperature will dip to 9C by 11pm.
-Overnight temperature of 7C.
+Early evening will see some small sunny spells, before turning cloudy but remaining dry throughout the rest of the evening.
+The temperature will dip to 12C by 11pm.
+Overnight temperature of 10C.

 What will the weather be like tomorrow in Sheffield?

-Tomorrow is then set to be cloudy throughout most of the day, with a maximum temperature of 17C.
+Tomorrow is then set to see cloud throughout most of the day, with the chance of light showers during the afternoon.
+Maximum temperature of 14C.

 What is the long-term forecast for Sheffield?